zhouguoqing917/vue2-elm-upgrade/README-en.md

 >  May be you can "follow" me, I will make more interstng projects.

 >  Development environment: macOS 10.12.3  Chrome 56  nodejs 6.10.0

->  Thanks for 辰妹子[@bailichen](https://github.com/bailichen)，to help complete the project，thank you🌹

->  If you hava some question,you can post the question in Issues, and if you find some solution or some improvement，please pull request. 👍

->  The project communication group：528447162(QQ)

->  Recommend a open source project about react and redux。[address](https://github.com/bailicangdu/react-pxq)

->  Recommend a other demo about vue2 and vuex，it's simple and good for newbie.[address](https://github.com/bailicangdu/vue2-happyfri)

 ## Dscription of the data interface 🤔

 ### 2017-05-30